 What we have done so far:

 Two years ago, my brother Michael and his wife Louise, contributed $5000 seed money to begin the dairy.
 With that money and what we could contribute ourselves, we bought four cows and constructed a cow barn and living quarters for Govinda and his family.
 With the additional funding of several generous donors, we eventually purchased 6 more Gur cows.
 (Only some of the cows in the movie aboce were Gur cows, but now every cow in the dairy is a Gur cow).

 Over the last two years we began delivering milk, curd, ghee and paneer to the Tiruvannamalai community.
 The quality of our milk products is outstanding and the people of our community are appreciative of what we are doing.

 Below is the poster we put up all over town:

 Poster selling our milk around Tiruvannamalai

 We will purchase our cows as soon as we receive the funds.
-We plan on taking a train to Gujarat, in western India and purchase the cows from a farm who raises and sells Gur cows.
+We plan on taking a train to Gujarat, in western India, and purchasing the cows from a farm that raises and sells Gur cows.
 Then, we will load the cows onto a truck and drive back to Tiruvannamalai.
 If we receive any monetary contributions over and above our requested amount, we will use that money to purchase even more cows and improve our operating facilities.

-There is a ancient tradition on the gifting of cows in India:
+There is an ancient tradition for the gifting of cows in India:

 "The gift of a cow is truly regarded as a superior gift.
-Cows, by yielding milk, rescue all the worlds from calamity.
+Cows, by yielding milk, rescue all the world from calamity.
 Verily, if one gives even one cow and a calf to an appropriate person at the right time, one is sure to see that cow approach one in heaven in the form of a river of sacred water capable of granting the fruition of every wish"

 – The Mahabharata